Therigy/tableau-server-docker/README.md

     make exec

-Pro tipp: If you commit the image state after the first execution (tableau configuration and registration) you don't have to wait minutes next time.
+Pro tip: If you commit the image state after the first execution (tableau configuration and registration) you don't have to wait minutes next time.

 ## Author